Maintenance Operatives (x2)

 Turning Tides supports the #FlexFrom1st campaign and gives the right to request flexible working from day one of employment.

 Turning Tides requires all staff and volunteers to be committed to safeguarding and promoting the welfare of vulnerable adults.
 Successful applicants (dependent on role) are required to undertake an Enhanced Disclosure via the Disclosure and Barring Service (DBS).

-Please note that we will only contact the candidates that have been shortlisted for interview.
-If you have not heard from us within 3 weeks please assume you have been unsuccessful this time.
+Please note that Turning Tides will only contact the candidates that have been shortlisted for interview.
+If you have not heard from the organisation within 3 weeks please assume you have been unsuccessful this time.